How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 1. Audit the current state

 Run a quick Slack poll to find out which tools team members are inviting, to which meetings, and what their concerns are.
-Skipping this step is the most common reason for resistance later: people feel the new rule is imposed without anyone listening first.
+Skipping this step is the single most common reason for resistance later: people feel the new rule is imposed without anyone listening first.

 2. Draft the policy as a single-page Notion doc